 Sleep Cements Your Immunological Memory.

-How well you sleep can influence your immunological memory, also known as your immune system’s capacity to recognise an antigen that it already experienced and generate a proper immune response.
+How well you sleep can influence your immunological memory, also known as your immune system’s capacity to recognize an antigen that it already experienced and generate a proper immune response.

-On the other hand, poor sleep might be linked to a lower vaccination response, which could make you more vulnerable against sickness.
+On the other hand, poor sleep might be linked to a lower vaccination response, which could make you more vulnerable to sickness.

 Lack of Sleep Makes You More Prone to Sickness.

-Indeed, a January 2017 study published in a reputed Sleep Journal concluded that chronic sleep loss suppresses the immune system and causes you more vulnerable to catching the common cold and flu.
+Indeed, a January 2017 study published in a reputed Sleep Journal concluded that chronic sleep loss suppresses the immune system and causes you more vulnerable to catching a common cold and flu.

 Chronic Sleep Deficiency Affects Your Long-Term Health

-Do your best effort to discover approaches to reduce stress in your everyday life.
 Stress can influence your immune system directly, and influence your ability to stay asleep, thus further debilitating your immune system.
+So do your best effort to discover approaches to reduce stress in your everyday life.

-With regards to battling stress, one methodology is to consider whether there are unpleasant circumstances in your day to day life that could be changed.
+With regard to battling stress, one methodology is to consider whether there are unpleasant circumstances in your day-to-day life that could be changed.

 Are there specific individuals or places that aggravate your stress rather than better?
 Possibly it’s an ideal opportunity to roll out certain improvements.